 The Lancaster and Gurney Court Roads Group are in the process of planning their new Bat Corridor project.

-This will involve ensuring that the habitat created by the beautiful, mature trees along the railway line at the back of our gardens is as bat-friendly as possible.
+This will involve ensuring that the habitat created by the beautiful, mature trees along the railway line at the back of our properties, as well as our gardens, is as bat-friendly as possible.
 The railway bank is currently home to a huge array of wildlife including foxes, squirrels, hedgehogs and rare birds, and occasional sightings of bats in the trees have been recorded by several residents.

 10 Tips for making your garden more bat friendly:

 - Dig a pond or add a bird bath

 - Let your grass grow long to provide food and habitat for insect larvae (caterpillars also love plants such as nettles, dandelions and birds-foot trefoil, all of which grow in meadowland)

 - Reduce or remove artificial lighting – this disorientates bats

 - Keep cats indoors at night

 - Don’t use pesticides

 These tips are from Kate Bradbury’s excellent book, Wildlife Gardening.